Canon EF-S 55-250mm IS zoom lens Canon EF 400mm f/4 IS DO telephoto lens

 While Canon's IS lineup is already extensive, it is likely to grow further as addtional lenses are added for photographers using entry-level and prosumer EOS digital cameras with the smaller APS-C format sensors.

-Although image stabilization is a highly desirable feature, it's increasingly evident that Canon is not restricting this to its more expensive L-series lenses and is incorporating the technology in many of its budget EF-S lenses.
-Also, not all L-series lenses have IS, more specifically Canon's wide-angle L lenses, where camera shake is much less of a problem.
+Although image stabilization is a highly desirable feature, it's evident that Canon is not restricting this to its more expensive L-series lenses and is incorporating the technology in many of its budget EF-S lenses as well.